FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 <blockquote class="reaction"><div class="reaction_text">A graphics programming time travel, if you will.</div><img class="kiwi" src="/assets/kiwis/cyber.svg"></blockquote>

 Using the [GPU](https://en.wikipedia.org/wiki/Graphics_processing_unit) in the device you are reading this article on, and the [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API) capability of your browser, we'll implement realtime blurring techniques and retrace the trade-offs graphics programmers had to make in order to marry two, sometimes opposing, worlds: **Mathematical theory** and **Technological reality**.
-Let's dig in!

 <blockquote class="reaction"><div class="reaction_text">This is my submission to this year's <a target="_blank" href="https://some.3b1b.co/">Summer of Math Exposition</a></div><img class="kiwi" src="img/SOMELogo.svg"></blockquote>

+With many interactive visualizations to guide us, we'll journey through a bunch of blurs, make a detour through frequency space manipulations, torture your graphics processor to measure performance, before finally arriving at a product of years worth of cumulative graphics programmer sweat - The ✨ Dual Kawase Blur 🌟

 ## Setup - No blur yet
 In the context of video game post processing, a 3D scene is drawn, also called [rendering](https://en.wikipedia.org/wiki/Rendering_(computer_graphics)), and saved to an intermediary image - a [framebuffer](https://learnopengl.com/Advanced-OpenGL/Framebuffers).
 In turn, this framebuffer is processed to achieve [various effects](https://en.wikipedia.org/wiki/Video_post-processing#Uses_in_3D_rendering).
 Since this *processing* happens *after* a 3D scene is rendered, it's called *post-processing*.
 All that, _many_ times a second.